 A four-month-old puppy should be fed two times a day, on the same food it has always been given by you.
 This would be a good time to introduce bones.
 Raw bones are better for your cockatoo as opposed to cooked bones, as cooked bones are softer and might break and damage your cockapoo’s mouth.
 Some breeders recommend artificial bones, as they are not as dangerous and will satisfy your dog’s desire to chew.
 Bones are helpful when the puppy is teething.

 An adult (about 12 months) should be fed 1 or 2 times on the same food it was given since it was a puppy.
 Indications as to whether or not the dog is getting the right food include: Is the hair shiny?
 Is it healthy and happy?
 Does it have diarrhoea or vomit often?
 Is it energetic and playful?
 If your cockapoo is showing signs of nutritional deficiency, please consult your vet.

 Snacks and treats

 Cockapoos love treats and will put effort into getting them.
 You need to put effort into not giving in to your dog’s begging.
 It is best for your cockapoo to be disciplined around food so that its digestion is good

 If you need to use treats, use them to train your dog as opposed to just giving them as snacks.
 Commercially made treats are not good for your dog’s health.
 They are often packed with carbohydrates, which can affect blood sugar levels and cause obesity.

-In summary, it is best to buy natural dog food.
+In summary, it is best to buy natural food.
 Although your cockapoo can eat other food groups, it is best being kept on a diet consisting of meat.
-Whether you buy wet kibble or dry kibble, always get the brand with the most meat, and look out for the complete and balanced label.
+Whether you buy wet or dry dog food, always get the brand with the most meat, and look out for the complete and balanced label.
 Do not give your cockapoo too many treats, let them have plenty of fresh air and exercise, and it will be healthy and happy.